apify/actor-whitepaper/README.md

 For example, in Node.js the options object in all commands has `actorRunId` field, and `apify actor` CLI command has the `--actor-run-id` flag.

+TODO: We decided not to pass `actorRunId` as arg to methods, but use it in constructor

 ### Get input

 Get access to the actor input object passed by the user.